 So, Youk is history.
 Tito’s bitter.
 The Red Sox limped through spring.
 And still: Fenway Park retains its summer magic, drawing generations of New England families for nine innings of baseball, food, drink, and revelry, and not always in that order.
-The experience of visiting Fenway, now in its 100th year, has improved as the team has doubled down on its historic, if cramped, stadium.
+The experience of visiting Fenway, celebrating its 100th birthday, has improved as the team has doubled down on its historic, if cramped, stadium.
 (It’s also become more expensive, of course.)
-Since the Sox began closing Yawkey Way before each home game, it’s become a street party, with music, steaming sausages, souvenirs, juggling, and more.
+Since 2003, when the Sox began closing Yawkey Way before each home game, the west side of Fenway has resembled a street party, with music, steaming sausages, souvenirs, juggling, and more.
 On a recent game night, a brass band blares.
 Cops direct visitors in multiple languages.
 Vendors make their pitches: “Who’s hungry, guys?”
 “Come on over, ladies, get a soda!”
 “I got no lines!”
 Turnstiles crank.
 The gate agents’ devices beep as they scan tickets.
 Excitement builds for the first pitch — each game, after all, is special if you hold a ticket.
 “The Star-Spangled Banner” rings out from inside the stadium, followed by an expectant cheer and the exuberant command: “Play ball!”WHAT DO YOU HEAR?
 Send ideas to firstname.lastname@example.org or via Twitter @swhelman.